 Green roofs can increase a building’s marketability.
 They are an easily identifiable symbol of the green building movement and can act as an incentive to those interested in the multiple benefits offered by green roofs.
 Green roofs have increased property value due to increased efficiency.
 Buildings with green roofs have also found it is easier to recruit employees.
 Lower employee and tenant turnover are also a response to green roof buildings.

-Due to the endless benefits of green roofs, many homeowners, businesses and cities are implementing the trend.
+Due to the numerous benefits of green roofs, many homeowners, businesses, and cities are implementing them.
 As designers, we appreciate the art, craft and environmental influences green roofs have.
 One of the several green roof projects we have worked on is the Mima Roof Terrace.

-Mima Roof Terrace is a rooftop environment to serve as “the Village Green.”
+*Mima Roof Terrace is a rooftop environment to serve as “the Village Green.”
 It was designed by HM White Site Architects and won awards with the New York ASLA Chapter and achieved LEED Gold Certification.
-The site was intensely planted with several differing atmospheres.
-Even with low water pressure we were able to design an irrigation system that met the site plant needs and yet is very efficient and unobtrusive.
+The site was intensely planted thereby supplying several differing atmospheres.
+Even with low water pressure, we were able to design an irrigation system that met the site vegetation’s needs and yet is very efficient and inconspicuous.